m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ![](https://assets.omscs.io/2CF867D1-BB5E-4D7F-A303-4A6F0A5CC1AD.png)

 ## Address Space
-From a process’s point of view, it has the entire computer to itself.
-It isn’t aware that it shares physical memory with other processes.
+From a process's point of view, it has the entire computer to itself.
+It isn't aware that it shares physical memory with other processes.

 This is made possible by the **address space** abstraction that the operating system creates for a process upon creating the process itself.